olliw42/uavcan4hobbyists/firmware binaries/README.md

 * Flash the bootloader using e.g. a ST-Link and the SWD pins or a USB-TLL adapter and the system bootloader.
 Also do a full erase.

-* Upgrade the firmware via UAVCAN, e.g. by using teh UAVCAN GUI Tool.
+* Upgrade the firmware via UAVCAN, e.g. by using the UAVCAN GUI Tool.